-Voluntary Response Action Program Law (Maine Statute) - Most Brownfields sites also participate in the VRAP program.
+Voluntary Response Action Program Law (Maine law) - Most Brownfields sites also participate in the VRAP program.

-Municipal Brownfields Site Assessment Program Application (MS Word format) - Municipalities that have vacant industrial properties where redevelopment is impeded by contamination (real or perceived) may qualify for this program. (pdf format)
+Municipal Brownfields Site Assessment Program Application (PDF) - Municipalities that have vacant industrial properties where redevelopment is impeded by contamination (real or perceived) may qualify for this program.

-Municipal Brownfields Remedial Program Request for Assistance (MS Word format) - Municipalities that own properties they would like redeveloped where there is known contamination and remediation is necessary to make the property marketable may qualify for this program. (pdf format)
+Municipal Brownfields Remedial Program Request for Assistance (PDF) - Municipalities that own properties they would like redeveloped where there is known contamination and remediation is necessary to make the property marketable may qualify for this program.